-- the balancing of programmatic and policy interventions likely to reduce violence in the short term (such as those that reduce access to lethal means, e.g. firearms, and the use of substances associated with violence and aggressive behaviour, e.g. alcohol) and interventions that affect sustained long-term change to the social environment and societal norms that support violence (such as programmes for improved early childhood development and positive parenting); - an intervention approach driven by an accessible evidence base and reliable injury surveillance data; - the strategic and systematic deployment of prevention resources to target high-risk times, places and groups at risk; and - the ongoing monitoring of outcomes and risk factors for refinement and improvement.
+- The balancing of programmatic and policy interventions likely to reduce violence in the short term (such as those that reduce access to lethal means, e.g. firearms, and the use of drugs associated with violence and aggressive behaviour, e.g. alcohol) and interventions that affect sustained long-term change to the social environment and societal norms that support violence (such as programmes for improved early childhood development and positive parenting); - An intervention approach driven by an accessible evidence base and reliable injury surveillance data; - The strategic and systematic deployment of prevention resources to target high-risk times, places and groups at-risk; and - The ongoing monitoring of outcomes and risk factors for refinement and improvement.